brettz9/webappfind/README.md

 1. Please note the security comments within the API comments below for details on how to make communiction with the add-on safely (via `postMessage`).
 1. As with any web app, do not trust user-supplied data (e.g., to paste it using `innerHTML`), especially if that data is supplied via the URL (to which hackers can link or cause their visitors to visit such pages).
+1. There should be no side effects upon the opening of a link to your web app, so for example, you should not automatically save file contents back to disk (at least without user approval).
+(An exception might be made in the future if AsYouWish is installed and the user wished to bookmark privileged but harmless or per-use-confirmed processes, e.g., to visit a link to package up some files as part of a build process.)

 ## API: file type finding